The Moonbase: In print

 A novelisation of this serial written by Gerry Davis was published by Target Books in February 1975 under the title Doctor Who and the Cybermen.
+The cover for the original publication used the design of the Cybermen from The Invasion.
 It was reprinted in hardcover with a new cover in 1981.
 An audiobook read by Anneke Wills with the Cyberman voices by Nicholas Briggs was released by the BBC in March 2009.
 The novelisation was reissued by BBC Books in July 2011 with a foreword by Gareth Roberts.

 Home media

 In July 1992, episodes 2 and 4 of this story were released on VHS as part of the video Cybermen – The Early Years.
 In November 2004, they were included in the Lost in Time DVD set.
 The full audio of the serial, accompanied by linking narration from Frazer Hines, was released on CD in 2001 and is also available for MP3 download.

-This serial was set to be released on DVD in October 2013, with episodes 1 and 3 represented by new animation from Planet 55 Studios; however there were production delays.
-The eventual release date was 20 January 2014.
-Paul Mount of Starburst described the animation as "a decent job" that particularly shined in the Episode Three cliffhanger, where the final scenes "are so well-realised it's easy to forget that they're animation at all."
+This serial was set to be released on DVD in October 2013, with episodes 1 and 3 represented by new animation from Planet 55 Studios, but it was not released until 20 January 2014.
+Paul Mount of Starburst described the animation as "a decent job" that particularly shined in the Episode Three cliffhanger, where the final scenes "are so well-realised it's easy to forget that they're animation at all".

+On 1 November 2023, for the programme's 60th anniversary, The Moonbase (with the animated versions of Episodes 1 and 3) became available to stream in the UK on BBC iPlayer.